 About the course

-This course enables you to aquire and develop language teaching skills.
+This course enables you to acquire and develop language teaching skills in French, German or Spanish (or any combination of the three).

-You will learn how to teach the spoken and written language, how to approach grammar and how to plan for using the target language in the classroom.
+You will learn how to teach all four skill areas effectively: listening, speaking, reading and writing.
+You will also learn how to approach teaching grammar and how to plan for maximising the use of the target language in the classroom.

 All interviewers will consider the following: